- About Us

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Sweeten Creek Animal and Bird Hospital.

-Our hospital is open Monday to Friday from 8:00am to 6:00pm.
-On Saturdays we are open from 8:00am until noon.
-The clinic is closed on Sunday.
+Our hospital is open Monday to Friday from 8:00am to 5:00pm.
+We are closed on Saturday and Sunday.

 2. Do I need to have an appointment?